openpassphrase/opp/docs/source/wishlist.rst

 Security
 --------

-We need a security expert to review the implementation for holes and suggest ways of plugging them.
-We also need to implement an API feature which allows for secure random passprhase generation.
+We would love to have a security expert review the implementation for holes and suggest ways of plugging them.

 Authentication
 --------------